-I'll start off by saying that there's no traditional or non-traditional way to get into media!
+I'll start off by saying that there's no go-to traditional or non-traditional way to get into media!
 I've heard so many stories from registered dietitians who work in the media, so I'm sharing mine here.

 I'll start at the very beginning.
 My first career was in magazine

 publishing, as a health and nutrition magazine editor.
 Part of this was back in the heydey of print mags.
-I got to meet more celebs than I can count on both hands (including Brooks Shields,
+I got to meet more celebs than I can count on both hands (including Brooke Shields,